GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

 active controls (Q-limits, switched shunts, LTC, and IREG remote voltage regulation).
 When only Q-limits are active, the ``maxQlimIterations`` parameter is used for backward compatibility.

+The ``dampingFactor`` parameter (default 1.0) scales each Newton-Raphson correction vector before it is applied to the bus voltages and angles.
+A value of 1.0 gives standard (undamped) Newton-Raphson.
+Values between 0 and 1 reduce the step size, which can improve convergence stability for ill-conditioned systems such as heavily loaded networks or cases where the warm-start initialization is far from the solution.
+For well-initialized cases (RAW files with converged VM/VA stored) a value of 1.0 is recommended.

+The ``initStart`` parameter (default ``warm``) controls how bus voltages and angles are initialized before the first Newton-Raphson iteration.
+``warm`` reads voltage magnitude and angle from the PSS/E RAW file bus section (columns VM and VA), placing all buses at the operating point stored in the network file. ``flat`` initializes all buses to 1.0 pu and 0 degrees regardless of the RAW file values, which can be useful for cases where the stored voltages are unreliable or absent.

+The ``outputFormat`` and ``outputFile`` parameters control structured output after a successful solve.
+When ``outputFormat`` is set to ``json``, the solver writes per-bus voltages, angles, and power injections to ``<outputFile>_buses.json`` and per-branch flows to ``<outputFile>_branches.json``.
+When set to ``csv``, the results are written to ``<outputFile>_buses.csv`` and ``<outputFile>_branches.csv``.
+If these parameters are omitted no structured output file is written.

+The recommended ``LinearSolver`` configuration for the hand-coded Newton-Raphson ``solve()`` routine is ``-ksp_type preonly`` with direct LU factorization (``-pc_type lu``).
+This applies the factorization once per iteration without an iterative Krylov loop and avoids spurious divergence checks that can terminate otherwise-converging solutions.

 This is a minimal example and more options for the solver can be used.
 Readers are encouraged to look at the examples that are copied into the